ElouanBethuel/SA2py/README.md

-# SA2py ( Solvent-Accessible Surface Area in Python)
+# SA2py ( Solvent-Accessible-Surface-Area in Python)

  Program to calculate the Solvent-Accessible Surface Area (SASA) of a protein.
  Give the the area in Square Angstrom for each atom and for the protein.